 Display Home Mortgage

-Display homes help those who are building a new dwelling on vacant land, to visualise what the property will look like upon completion.
+Display homes help those who are building a new home to visualise what the property will look like upon completion.
 However, what if you want to purchase a display home to live in?

 Financing a display home isn’t easy!
 Many banks do not accept display homes as security for a mortgage.
 Read on to find out how to finance your investment.